-Three functions buttons are available blow the activity box:
+Four function buttons are available blow the activity box:

 - creates a duplicate of the present activity inside the My Activities window, i.e. clones the current activity, with the clone being in the private activities list - allows the user to edit and modify the activity.
-THIS IS ONLY AVAILABLE IN THE PRIVATE ACTIVITY WINDOW OR IF THE USER IS THE CREATOR OF THE ACTIVITY - allows the user to delete the activity.
-THIS IS ONLY AVAILABLE IN THE PRIVATE ACTIVITY WINDOW OR IF THE USER IS THE CREATOR OF THE ACTIVITY
+THIS IS ONLY AVAILABLE IN THE PRIVATE ACTIVITY WINDOW OR IN PUBLIC ACTIVITIES IF THE USER IS THE CREATOR OF THE ACTIVITY - allows the user to delete the activity.
+THIS IS ONLY AVAILABLE IN THE PRIVATE ACTIVITY WINDOW OR IN PUBLIC ACTIVITIES IF THE USER IS THE CREATOR OF THE ACTIVITY - allows the user to create a duplicate of the activity and make it public.
+The public duplicate is disconnected from the private original and any changes made in one will not reflect on the other.